eeberhard/aica-api/docs/docs/concepts/05-building-blocks/02-events.md

 While the term "predicate" has several formal definitions in grammar, logic and mathematics, at AICA the [grammatical definition](https://en.wikipedia.org/wiki/Predicate_(grammar)) is used when naming predicates.

-For example, lifecycle components have a predicate for each lifecycle state:

-- is unconfigured
-- is inactive
-- is active
-- is finalized

-Specialized components define additional predicates depending on their function.
+Components define predicates depending on their function.
 A component that calculates if a given input state is within some parameterized limits might have a predicate "is in bounds".

 This definition of predicates allows application descriptions to trigger events in a very declarative way.
 For example:
-> When component A _is active_, load component B
+> When component A _is in bounds_, load component B

-Here, `component A` is the source of the predicate, `is active` is the predicate itself, and `load component B` is the event that is triggered when the predicate is true.
+Here, `component A` is the source of the predicate, `is in bounds` is the predicate itself, and `load component B` is the event that is triggered when the predicate is true.

 :::note